Borghese-Gladiator/pay-to-vote-dapp/README.md

 #### Retrospective
 - MetaMask + Next.js do not work well together since calls to Ether.js require window.ethereum to be present which is not present on the Server Side, therefore Next.js cannot SSR nor perform static site generation.
 - Frontend takes way more time than I expected even with a component library.
 Also, I should use component libraries I'm more familiar with.
+- Challenging to write solidity code - I moved most of my logic into JS utils but in hindsight, if I knew Solidity better, I wouldn't need to
+  - For Example, I kept trying to return an array of structs but then realized that it won't work since it's dynamic data.

 #### Next Steps
+- Remove all instances of SimpleAuction
+- Learn Solidity for a proper insertion - improve runtime by not running findHighestVoter each time vote is called
+  - learn Mapping vs Array
+- Add toggle to display address for table (chakra ui + react-table)

 ## Hardhat README
 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.